IRetr-0/cs-money-pattern-finder/README.md

 Run the "_run_pattern_finder.bat" file with the arg --sids with every unique skin id you want.
 The included .bat file has the --sids arg set to every type of five-seven kami (stattraks and all floats)

+you can find skin ids on the included library-en-730.js file.
+You might (100% will have to) have to download this file since they'll update it with new skins all the time as they get released and added on their site

 Here's what all the files do -

 delImages - Deletes all the images from all the subfolders.
 Please run this BEFORE using the other files.